fredericaltorres/Azure-VM-for-docker-and-visual-studio/fNodeAppInContainer/README.md

-# How to build, test, publish and instance a container image using a NodeJS + express App on Azure
+# How to build, test, publish and instanciate a container image based on a NodeJS app in Azure

 ## Overview